top of page

 We have received an offer that was deemed acceptable to the vendor.

 The above phrase is probably one of the most disheartening phrase any buyers could get from a real estate agent.
 It means the vendor has received an offer that they think is acceptable.
-If you are interested in the property, you do not have much time to waste.
+If you received this message from the sales agent, you do not have much time to waste.
 You need to action quickly, before you lose it.
-The sales agent is giving you a chance to make an offer, so, grab that chance.
+The sales agent is giving you a chance to make an offer on your dream property, so, grab that chance.

 Also note that a sales campaign which was originally a sale by set date or EOI or Fixed priced sale can and almost always evolve into a "Best and Final Offer" situation, or a "sale by negotiation" or a "Boardroom Auction" situation.